-Inspiro Community Health Service was awarded the inaugural QIP Russell Renhard Scholarship for their project Making Better Connections – Urban Indigenous Health Promotion: Improving Referral Pathways in the Outer East in late 2012.
+Inspiro Community Health Service was awarded the inaugural QIP Russell Renhard Scholarship in 2012 for their project Making Better Connections – Urban Indigenous Health Promotion: Improving Referral Pathways in the Outer East.

 Located on the ancestral lands of the Wurundjeri peoples, Inspiro is a not-for-profit community health service dedicated to providing health, wellbeing and dental services to the Yarra Ranges community in Victoria.
 Key services sites are situated at Lilydale and Tecoma, while a new redevelopment will provide expanded services at Belgrave.